CORDEX-be2/ValEnsPy/docs/contribution_pages/CONTRIBUTING.md

 - Taking on an open issue
 - Creating a new diagnostic: see [example](examples/making_a_diagnostic.ipynb)

+Create a new branch, a new pull request and link it to the issue(s) you are working on.
+Read the developer guidelines in the Contributing section of the documentation for more information on how your code will be integrated into the package.

 ### Help improve the documentation

 The docementation helps others help themselves and in turn help contribute to the package.